CTLab-ITMO/sickness-screening/sepsis-predictions/README.md

                               second_data='ssir.csv',
                               output_file='diagnoses_and_ssir.csv')
 ```
+#### Collecting and combining blood test data with diagnosis and SIRS data

-#### Aggregate patient blood analysis data from chartevents.csv and labevents.csv and combine it with diagnoses and SSIR Data
+We will collect patient blood test data and combine them into one table:
 ```python
 import sickness_screening as ss